We did more to promote Williamsburg | Brooklyn than anyone else alive.

 Over half a million copies (548K) of 11211 Magazine were distributed in specific Manhattan and Brooklyn locations promoting the area over a six year period.
-The Williamsburg “Brand” was designed to show: “We have great art and culture, Freedom of Speech and of the Press.
-That, and above all Williamsburg is a place where you can fulfill your dreams, connect with the right people and make those dreams happen.
+The Williamsburg “Brand” was designed to show: “We have great art and culture, Freedom of Speech and Freedom of the Press.
+That, and above all Williamsburg is a place where you can fulfill your dreams, connect with the right people, people doing things and make those dreams happen.

 We conveyed an amazing ideology that Brooklyn was cooler thou if only because it is a place you can connect with people everywhere.
-We posed as we didn’t want Manhattanites to come to Brooklyn! 😀 This exclusivity premise worked as well even though we distributed 5,000 cooies of each 11211 Magazine in Soho, Greenwich and the East Village’s and Union Square.
+We posed as we didn’t want Manhattanites to come to Brooklyn! 😀 This exclusivity premise worked amazingly well when we distributed 5,000 copies of each 11211 Magazine in Soho, Greenwich, the East Village and Union Square.

 Those of us old enough to remember the great divide between Brooklyn and Manhattan knew if you were from Brooklyn or any of the outer boroughs, including New Jersey, you were considered “The bridge and tunnel crowd” by Manhattanites.
 This had less to do with geography, and more to do with cultural (fashion) and intellectual differences.
 We (11211) embraced those differences.
 It is the foundation of a good brand.

-11211 magazine’s publisher and founder, Breuk Iversen said: “When I returned to Brooklyn from Manhattan in 1998, Brooklyn wasn’t even keeping track of their tourism numbers.
+11211 Magazine’s publisher and founder, Breuk Iversen said: “When I returned to Brooklyn from Manhattan in 1998, Brooklyn wasn’t even keeping track of their tourism numbers.
 They only started recording statistics in 2000.
 There was no real reason to collect tourism data back then because it wasn’t a very significant factor worthy of data collection.
 Brooklyn and Queens were considered the sprawling bedroom of NYC’s blue collar class.
 That’s all we had.”

-BinkNyc rebranded Williamsburg and Brooklyn for a new culture and ecology of creatives, outcasts, innovative start-ups artists and musicians and ambitious expressives.
+BinkNyc (aka 11211) rebranded Williamsburg and Brooklyn for a new culture and ecology of creatives, outcasts, innovative start-ups artists and musicians and ambitious expressives.
 The Bedford Avenue subway stop on the L train was the perfect entry point to the borough—minutes from Manhattan.